 Big Sur, Calif., is a place defined by its natural features: Here at the edge of the continent, mountains plunge into the sea with little regard for the tiny ribbon of highway that clings tenuously to the slopes or the thousands of tourists clustered at every turn, taking photographs, and chattering about the views.

-Looking up on a clear, Big Sur night, it seems that someone imported new stars and scattered them across the sky until Orion almost disappears, wrapped in a twinkling blanket.
+Looking upon a clear, Big Sur night, it seems that someone imported new stars and scattered them across the sky until Orion almost disappears, wrapped in a twinkling blanket.
 In the day, the ocean is the star of the show, with crashing waves and sweeping vistas that end only at the horizon.
-The energetic traveler can find much to do in Big Sur from hiking to shopping.
+The energetic traveler can find much to do in Big Sur from hiking, camping, to shopping and great hotels.
 However, the most charming thing about Big Sur is the laid-back sense of relaxation it imparts.

 Take a Drive on Highway One